Padutha Theeyaga (film)

-Padutha Theeyaga is a 1998 Indian Telugu-language musical romantic drama film film directed by Kranthi Kumar starring Vineeth and Heera Rajagopal.
+Padutha Theeyaga is a 1998 Indian Telugu-language musical romantic drama film directed by Kranthi Kumar starring Vineeth and Heera Rajagopal.

 Plot

 Rushi, a singer, and his music trope aspire to make it big musically.
 They meet Gautham Kumar, the owner of Sona Music Company, who invites them to Hyderabad for a music competition.
 Rushi and his trope don't have much female luck until Uma disguised as a male Malayali cook comes into their house.
 Uma then goes missing.
 Gautham Kumar and his friend Radha search for her.
 Rushi learns that Uma is Gautham Kumar's daughter.
 Uma tells Rushi that the reason that she ran away from her home was that her father cheated on her mother Durga and lived with Radha.
 When Rushi tells Gautham Kumar about his love for Uma, Gautham Kumar tells him to decide between his career or Uma and Rushi chooses his career.
 Uma helps Rushi win the competition and Gautham Kumar agrees to let Rushi be with Uma.